 The models table is customizable.
 Changes are persistent (cached in the browser) and represented in the URL, so customized settings can be saved in a browser bookmark and shared with other ClearML users to collaborate.

-- Dynamic column ordering - Drag a column title to a different position.
+- Dynamic column order - Drag a column title to a different position.

-- Show / hide columns - Click > select or clear the checkboxes of columns to show or hide.
+- Show / hide columns - Click > mark or clear the checkboxes of columns to show or hide.